 The Board has no powers relating to migration and cannot give advice on such matters.
 Such information can be obtained from the Department of Home Affairs.
-However, The Department of Immigration and Border Protection has advised the Board that it treats determinations made by the Board as "skills assessments" for the purpose of migration applications.
+However, The Department of Home Affairs has advised the Board that it treats determinations made by the Board as "skills assessments" for the purpose of migration applications.

 The Department of Home Affairs has further advised the Board that an Admissions Order the Supreme Court of Victoria supersedes the requirement for a skills assessment.
 On the other hand, if the Board makes a determination about your qualifications this does not mean that the Department of Home Affairs is also satisfied that your skills meet the requirements for a migration application.